C++ vs Java

 Threads

-Java comes with an in-built thread class that can be inherited in working-class
+Java comes with an in-built thread class that can be inherited from the working class.

 C++ does not have the concept of the thread.